Kingm11/Capstone_Project/README.md

 =================================================================================================
 ## Scope:

-#### Data Source:
+#### Data Sources

-Unemployment data is available in a CSV file containing information on unemployment by month and state.
+The primary data source for this project is the Bureau of Labor Statistics (BLS), which publishes monthly updates on unemployment rates for US states since January 1976.
+The BLS also provides a technical note that gives an overview of their unemployment data, methodology, and definitions for the variables tracked, providing essential contextual knowledge to create a meaningful dataset.

 #### Key Performance Indicators (KPIs):
 The dashboard should display the following KPIs: